tawabansari/tawabansari.github.io/_posts/en/2026-06-05-how-should-we-establish-salat-according-to-the-quran.md

 **The prayer-connection in the Qur’an is not something to be “read.”
 It is something to be established.**

 But what is “namaz”?
-Where did this word come from?
+Where did this term come from?

 “Namaz” is a Persian word that existed in Iranian languages before Islam.
 It carried meanings such as reverence, bending, and a form of humble gesture.
 Later, this word was used to translate the Qur’anic term for prayer-connection.
 But over time, this translation pushed the meaning toward an outward and repetitive ritual act, while the Qur’anic concept is much deeper and wider.
 This is the point where a translation, instead of carrying the meaning, limited it.